Consensys/doc.goquorum/docs/tutorials/private-network/create-a-raft-network.md

 !!! warning

     Raft is not suitable for production environments.
     Use only in development environments.
-Also, you can't migrate to another consensus protocol from Raft.
+    You can [migrate a network using Raft to another consensus protocol] (../../configure-and-manage/configure/consensus-protocols/raft.md).

 !!! important